HuMoN-Research-Lab/freemocap_slackline_project/README.md

 The initial parameters, including simulation length, pendulum angles, lengths, masses, and velocities, can all be changed in the ```__init__``` function of the ```DoublePendulum``` class.
 The animation can be displayed, saved, or both by changing the parameters of the ```main``` function.

+## SpringedCartAndPendulum.py

+A very similar cart and pendulum system to CartAndPendulum.py, but with a horizontal spring attached to the cart, which pulls on the cart back towards the origin.
+The cart is controlled with a PD controller, and within a range of spring constants is still able to balance the pendulum.
+A derivation of simulation parameters related to the spring is given in SpringedCartAndPendulumJustification.md.

+The initial parameters, including spring constant, system mass, pendulum angle and velocity, cart position and velocity, and desired cart position, can all be changed in the ```__init__``` function of the ```Pendulum``` class.
+The PID controller can be altered by changing the gains in the ```set_pid_gains``` function of the ```Pendulum``` class.
+The animation can be displayed, saved, or both by changing the parameters of the ```main``` function.